[index]

 $

-About 16% of words break the rule.
+About 16% of words break with the saying.

-veil, heinous, weir, seize, glacier, feint, feisty, science, deficient.
+glacier, feint, feisty, science, deficient.